cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 #### Interchain Market Maker

-Interchain Market Maker is a core component for swap calculation, which is stateless and initialized with few parameters: such liquidity pool and fee rates.
-Note, For a trading pair, the `feeRate` on each chain could be different. which can be updated by governance.
+The `InterchainMarketMaker` is a core component for swap calculations, and is initialized with an `InterchainLiquidityPool` and `feeRate`.
+Since the `feeRate` for a trading pair can be updated through governance, it is possible to have a different rate on each chain.

 ```ts
 class InterchainMarketMaker {